Porges/ways-to-play/src/games/pigeon-lottery/index.md

 ### “Chinese Keno”

-Earlier attempts to run the Chinese lottery under the “keno” name had failed: in 1932, one Woo Sing, had purchased a Keno license under which to operate the “Chinese lottery” in the Henry Club, only to have the license revoked by the Reno city council and his staff arrested.[@LotteryAndKenoContrasted] While the case against the staff was eventually dropped, Woo Sing was unable to recover his $300 license fee.
-In May 1933, one J. B. Crane, an associate of Woo Sing’s, attempted to procure a license to run the game as “keno”.{%fn%}At the Lucky Club, 233 Lake Street.{%endfn%} Crane stated (correctly) that the game was not actually a lottery and hence not illegal, and that his game would use numbers in place of Chinese characters, and the license was granted.[@CraneIssuedKeno] By the middle of June the club had been ordered to stop the game,[@ChineseLotteryOrderedClosed] then permitted to reopen it,[@ChineseKenoGamesToOperate] until finally Crane’s licenses were revoked and his club was ordered shut.[@JBCrane]{%fn%}Crane had previously boasted that the council did not have the power to refuse a license, which must not have helped his cause.{%endfn%} Another operator named Walter Tun, who had watched the proceedings closely, also chose to close his “lottery” operation.[@CouncilRevokesCrane] While all this was going on there seems to have been something of a turf war between Tun and Sing,[@ChineseDisputeSettlement] and in July, Woo Sing was shot by an unknown assailant.{%fn%}The case was never solved, despite a $500 ($11,400 in
+Earlier attempts to run the Chinese lottery under the “keno” name had failed: in 1932, one Woo Sing had purchased a Keno license under which to operate the “Chinese lottery” in the Henry Club, only to have the license revoked by the Reno city council and his staff arrested.[@LotteryAndKenoContrasted] While the case against the staff was eventually dropped, Woo Sing was unable to recover his $300 ($6870 in 2022 dollars) license fee.
+In May 1933, a J. B. Crane, an associate of Woo Sing’s, attempted to procure a license to run the game as “keno”.{%fn%}At the Lucky Club, 233 Lake Street.{%endfn%} Crane stated (correctly) that the game was not actually a lottery and hence not illegal, and that his game would use numbers in place of Chinese characters, and the license was subsequently granted.[@CraneIssuedKeno] By the middle of June the club had been ordered to stop the game,[@ChineseLotteryOrderedClosed] then permitted to reopen it,[@ChineseKenoGamesToOperate] until finally Crane’s licenses were revoked and his club was ordered shut.[@JBCrane]{%fn%}Crane had previously boasted that the council did not have the power to refuse a license, which must not have helped his cause.{%endfn%} Another operator named Walter Tun, who had watched the proceedings closely, also chose to close his “lottery” operation.[@CouncilRevokesCrane] While all this was going on there seems to have been something of a turf war between Tun and Sing,[@ChineseDisputeSettlement] and in July, Woo Sing was shot by an unknown assailant.{%fn%}The case was never solved, despite a $500 ($11,400 in
-2002) reward being offered for information by the Yick Keong Benevolent Association.{%endfn%} Crane again sought licenses in July,[@ChineseGamblerIsWounded] and August,[@CouncilAdjournsAndCraneFails] at which point the petition was referred to a grand jury in
+2022) reward being offered for information by the Yick Keong Benevolent Association.{%endfn%} Crane again sought licenses in July,[@ChineseGamblerIsWounded] and August,[@CouncilAdjournsAndCraneFails] at which point the petition was referred to a grand jury in